phenobarbital/navigator-session/README.md

 ### License ###

-Navigator_Session is copyright of Jesus Lara (https://phenobarbital.info) and is under Apache 2 license.
+Navigator_Session is copyright of Jesus Lara (https://phenobarbital.info) and under Apache 2 license.
 I am providing code in this repository under an open source license, remember, this is my personal repository; the license that you receive is from me and not from my employeer.